 - Offer to make a meal for someone that needs a break.

-- Find coupons for some products, leave them with the products in the store.
+- Find coupons for some products, and leave them with the products in the store.

 - Give your favorite waiter a Christmas card and treat or gift card.